 Annual fee: 0.75% (0.375% on portion over £100,000)

-We announced our intention to launch the Fossil Fuel Free plan in November 2020, having heard our customers’ requests for a pension plan that invests only in companies that take their environmental responsibilities seriously.
+We announced our intention to launch the Fossil Fuel Free Plan in November 2020, having heard our customers’ requests for a pension plan that invests only in companies that take their environmental responsibilities seriously.
 To help us deliver the new plan at a fair price point, we’re now seeking a collective £100 million commitment from customers.
-Find out more and make your pledge here.
+Find out more about our Fossil Fuel Free Pension.

 Read more about PensionBee’s sustainable pension plans.